-What is stereotactic radiosurgery and sterotactic radiation therapy?
+What are stereotactic radiosurgery and stereotactic radiation therapy?

-Sterotactic radiosurgery (SRS) and stereotactic radiation therapy (SRT) are advanced and modernized forms of radiation therapy.
+Stereotactic Radiosurgery (SRS) and stereotactic radiation therapy (SRT) are advanced and modernized forms of radiation therapy.
 They allow us to deliver high dose radiation to a small focused area.
 This specialized form of radiation treatment involves a team of specialists.
-This team includes neurosurgeons, radiation oncologists, radiologists, radiation physicists, radiation therapists and nurses.
+This team includes radiation oncologists, radiologists, radiation physicists, radiation therapists and nurses, and other specialty doctors.

 How does stereotactic radiation therapy work?

-Stereotactic radiation therapy uses high energy x-ray beam to shrink or control the growth of a tumor or abnormal cells by either killing the cells directly or by disrupting the ability of the cells to grow.
+Stereotactic radiation therapy and radiosurgery are ultra-focused radiation to the tumor only.
+The treatment controls the growth of a tumor or abnormal cells by either killing the cells directly or by disrupting the ability of the cells to grow.

 SRS and SRT are very similar, but SRS delivers a large dose of radiation on a single day and SRT has a fractionated treatment schedule.
-This means that in a SRT treatment the patient will have treatments spanning multiple days.
+This means that in an SRT treatment the patient will have treatments spanning multiple days.
 Although, the total dose in SRT may be larger than in SRS any single day will have a much smaller dose delivery.
-Both are used for the treatment of localized tumors in the cranium and more recently in the body cavity.
+Both are used for the treatment of localized tumors in the brain and more recently in the body sites, called Stereotactic Body Radiation Therapy (SBRT) or Stereotactic Ablative Body Radiation (SABR).

-Due to the large dose delivered in SRS, it necessitates a very precise positioning of the patient.
-To accomplish this task a head ring is attached to the patient and a CT is taken.
-This enables the accurate positioning of the patient with respect to the head ring.
-The head ring can then be fixed in place in the therapy room, which allows for the delivery of radiation on the sub-millimeter scale.
+Due to the large dose delivered in SRS and SRT, it necessitates a very precise positioning of the patient.
+To accomplish this a special mask or position device is made for each patient at the time of CT is taken.
+This enables the accurate positioning of the patient which allows for the delivery of radiation on the sub-millimeter scale.

 - Your first appointment to prepare for your treatment is to make the mask.
 This will take about an hour.